MTC History

 2011

-Frances McDormand wins the Tony Award for Best Actress in a Play for her role in Good People.
+Frances McDormand wins the Tony Award for Best Actress in a Play for her role in the world premiere of David Lindsay-Abaire’s Good People, directed by Daniel Sullivan and also featuring Becky Ann Baker, Tate Donovan, Renée Elise Goldsberry and Estelle Parsons.

 2012

-Nina Arianda wins the Tony Award for Best Actress in a Play for her role in Venus in Fur.
+Nina Arianda wins the Tony Award for Best Actress in a Play for her role in the Broadway premiere of David Ives’ Venus in Fur, directed by Walter Bobbie and also starring Hugh Dancy.

 2013

-Judith Light wins the Tony Award for Best Featured Actress in a Play for her role in The Assembled Parties.
+Judith Light wins the Tony Award for Best Featured Actress in a Play for her role in the world premiere of Richard Greenberg’s The Assembled Parties, directed by Lynne Meadow and also featuring Jessica Hecht and Jeremy Shamos.

 2015